 But you’ll only do well if you avoid some key mistakes.
 Here are several blunders that can sink your chances of getting solid returns over your investing lifetime:

 Mistake No. 1: Buying stocks with money you’ll need soon

 When it comes to stocks, the longer your investment horizon — meaning the length of time that you can let your money grow — the lower the risk.

 By contrast, taking a short-term approach — such as day trading or holding stocks for very short amounts of time — is exceedingly risky.
 Nobody knows what’s going to happen at any given hour or day.

+Investing over decades carries far less risk because quality companies become more valuable over time, and so do their shares.
 That’s why you should never invest in stocks with money you will need within five years, minimum.

-Because the stock market is risky, it’s not the basket for all your eggs.
-Here’s the formula I’ve suggested countless times over the years: Start by subtracting your age from 100, then put no more than the resulting percentage of your long-term savings into stocks.
-So if you’re 25, 100 minus 25 equals 75 percent in stocks.
-If you’re 75, you’d only use stocks for 25 percent of your savings.
-Important: That’s just a rule of thumb.
-If you’re nervous, you’ve invested too much.
+Here’s the formula I’ve suggested countless times over the years: Start by subtracting your age from 100, then put no more than the resulting figure, as a percentage of your long-term savings, into stocks.

 The appeal of mutual funds is threefold: